On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Introduction

 In this paper, we study some analytic aspects of the solutions of a dimensional reduction to the Seiberg-Witten equations on $\R^2$.
 The Seiberg-Witten equations were first introduced by Seiberg and Witten in \cite{seiberg1994electric, seiberg1994monopoles}.
 These equations come from \textit{gauge theory} of Mathematical Physics.
 Even though they are physically motivated, the precise mathematical interpretation of gauge fields and matter fields as connections and sections on a vector bundle in differential geometry has turned the equations into one of the most instrumental tools in studying problems in low-dimensional topology and symplectic topology (see, e.g., \cite{MR1339810, taubes2000seiberg, kronheimer2007monopoles, MR1367507} for some survey).

 The dimensional reduction of the Seiberg-Witten equations we consider here is the one where solutions are assumed to be translational invariant in the last two coordinates of $\R^4$.
-Effectively, the newly derived equations (which we will refer to as the \textit{Seiberg-Witten vortex equations}) consist of objects defined only in two dimensions (cf. \eqref{eq:3.12}, \eqref{eq:4.1}), where they are known to be conformally invariant.
+Effectively, the newly derived equations (which we refer to as the \textit{Seiberg-Witten vortex equations}) consist of objects defined only in two dimensions (cf. \eqref{eq:3.12}, \eqref{eq:maineq}), where they are known to be conformally invariant.
 Thus, they can also be considered globally on a Riemann surface.
 Nevertheless, in this paper, we choose not to discuss the global aspect of the equations and focus only on the local analysis.
 The global aspect of the equations was discussed in Dey's work \cite{MR1952133, MR2698453}, where it is shown that the moduli space of the Seiberg-Witten vortex equations is a symplectic, almost complex manifold that also has a hyperK\"ahler structure.

 The derivation of the Seiberg-Witten vortex equations is inspired by the work of Hitchin.
 In \cite{MR0887284}, Hitchin studied a class of solutions to the (anti)self-dual Yang-Mills equations on $\R^4$ that are translational invariant in the last two coordinates.
 The resulting equations on $\R^2$ are now called the \textit{Hitchin equations}.
 The Hitchin moduli space on a Riemann surface has many striking properties, one of which is the correspondence with the moduli space of Higgs bundle \cite{hitchin1987stable}.
 The exploitation of this correspondence led to many applications in number theory, notably the work of Ng\^o in the Langlands program \cite{ngo2006fibration}.
 For this reason, it seems interesting and potentially fruitful to apply the same pathway to the Seiberg-Witten equations, as already initiated by Dey's work \cite{MR1952133, MR2698453}.
-Note that the dimensional reduction of this type is important in establishing a \textit{Topological Quantum Field Theory (TQFT)} of dimension $(2+1)$.